Core Endpoint

 • Config mounted read-only from config/searxng/settings.yml

-It is mere-aggregation under AGPL — you are running an unmodified upstream SearXNG image with config mounted at runtime, so no §13 corresponding-source obligations attach to the image itself.
+It is mere-aggregation under AGPL — you are running an unmodified upstream image with config mounted at runtime, so no §13 corresponding-source obligations attach to the image itself.
 If you redistribute your CRW deployment publicly, AGPL §13 still requires you to offer the corresponding source of CRW (which is already on GitHub) to your users.

 Common production patterns